AleMorales9011/ForgeWare/src/DSA.md

     //Ensures the loop should continue while the left pointer is less than/before the right pointer.
     while (left < right) {

-            // If chart at left is different than chart at right, it returns false, meaning the string isn't a palindrome. if (s.charAt(left) != s.charAt(right))
+            // If the character at left is different from the character at right, it returns false, meaning the string isn't a palindrome. if (s.charAt(left) != s.charAt(right))
             {
                 return false;